SLKone/SLKone.github.io/private-equity-partnership.md

   <div class="container mx-auto px-8 max-w-5xl">
     <h2 class="text-4xl mb-8 font-display">The teams responsible for value creation are stretched</h2>
     <p class="text-xl max-w-prose mb-6">Deal teams work against short windows.
 Operating partners cover a whole portfolio.
 And portfolio companies themselves rarely carry the in-house technical talent or the spare capacity to capture value on their own.</p>
     <p class="text-xl max-w-prose">SLKone is the team that closes that gap.
-We bring operating judgment and practical technology, work alongside management, and leave the capability behind.</p>
+We bring operating judgment, data analysis, and practical build capability, work alongside management, and leave the model, dashboard, process, or playbook with the company.</p>
   </div>
 </section>